BULL RUN LIBRARY — MAP

 There are 21 public access computers with internet, two individual study rooms, quiet Study Room, children’s area, Teen Center, and a 95 seat Community Room with tables and chairs.
 This branch also offers mobile printing and proctoring services.

-The 2,475 square-foot library offers a welcoming environment, modern circulation desk, dedicated children’s area, and a collection of about 26,000 items including books, audiobooks, DVDs, magazines, and children’s puzzles.
-Available to the public are three public computers with internet, fax services, photocopying machine, scanning, and color and black and white printing.
+The 2,475-square-foot library offers a welcoming environment, modern circulation desk, dedicated children’s area, and a collection of about 26,000 items including books, audiobooks, DVDs, magazines, and children’s puzzles.
+Three public computers with internet, fax services, photocopying machine, scanning, and color and black and white printing are available to the public.

 The library’s three flagpoles were donated by the Veterans of Foreign Wars Post 1503.
 The mural for the children’s area and landscaping for the site were donated by the Dale City Civic Association.